 You may already know that my parents are from Ireland and we spent many summers there growing up.
 On St. Patrick’s Day my mother would make Irish bread (which was a staple in our house anyway), have us all wear something green (not olive green, not dark green – a kelly green that says, I’M IRISH AND PROUD OF IT!).
 If we weren’t old enough to be in school yet we would go to morning mass with mom too.

-Chicken Puff Pastry.
+Onto Chicken Puff Pastry.
 Do you know it?
 It’s basically a chicken breast topped with herbed spreadable cheese, then wrapped with sheets of puff pastry and baked.
 Make it festive for any holiday by using leftover scraps of puff pastry and cookie cutters to adorn the top.
-It’s a wee bit time consuming (prep to table takes about 1 hour 15 minutes), but my kids thing of this as special occasion food and so it elevates the ordinary Tuesday night dinner into An Event.
+It’s a wee bit time consuming (prep to table takes about 1 hour 15 minutes) but so worth it.

 You can change up the topping by trying cream cheese with chives or various jams (Major Grey’s chutney is a fave, as is straight up fig jam).
 Take the recipe and make it your own!